 What support is available outside class time?

-Teachers and the department Technician try to make themselves available, particularly in the busy period as GCSE deadlines approach.
-Facilities are generally available for use when a member of the Teaching staff is in the building.
+Teachers and the department technician will be available, particularly in the busy period as GCSE deadlines approach.
+Facilities are generally available for use when a member of the teaching staff is in the building.

 Sixth Form Curriculum

 The Department offers two A-level courses: AQA Product Design (3D).

 Year 12 is made up of small projects designed to open up the students eyes to the world of Design and Engineering.
 Students will have the opportunity to work in a wide range of material areas as well as developing skills in the design and communication field.
 Year 13 is a single design and make project comprising a portfolio and practical outcome.
 This is 50% of the final A-level grades the other 50% is made up from 2 exams on Design and engineering principles.